Some quick guides on dyslexia at work

-Often though, this can hold you back.
-Your employer is required to support you by putting reasonable adjustments in place, and can apply for funding to help you adjust.
+Your employer is required to support you by putting reasonable adjustments in place, and can apply for funding from Access to Work to help

 Mentioning dyslexia in your application, or at interview, is also a good way to show your positive attitude.
-Back it up by talking about your strengths, showing how you’ve handled it in the past, and your potential employer will get a good impression of your ability.
+Back it up by talking about your strengths and the benefit thse bring to the company.

 Legally, dyslexia is a disability.

 Under the Equalities Act, it is unlawful for an employer to treat you less favourably because of your dyslexia.

 If you feel you have been discriminated against, you can take action.
 It’s best to try and resolve any dispute within your organisation first, but if that doesn’t work you can take your case to an Employment Tribunal.

 Speak with our Helpline about steps you can take

 Throughout your working life you may notice dyslexia having both negative and positive impacts as you navigate the world of work and make sense of how your strengths and challenges shape your career choices.

 The following links, downloads and opportunities could help you with your career planning and development: